 In addition, there is no way to trip the earth leakage protection device (ELCB) due to the lack of an earth wire connected to the LED tube.

 The overheating may persist for a time unnoticed causing the materials to eventually catch fire.
 There is nothing to stop the fire which could spread out through electric cables or other plastic materials near by.

-High quality dimming (step dim, Triac dim, 0-10V dim or DALI) and control can be incorporated to achieve Building Energy Code requirements as well as other functional requirement such as conference room dimming.
+High quality dimming (step dim, Triac dim, 0-10V dim or DALI) and control can be incorporate to achieve Building Energy Code requirements as well as other functional requirements such as conference room dimming.